Meriden, Connecticut, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Make sure to pick the right type.
-A lot of adapters currently available are just plugs and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Check that you get the necessary type.
+The vast majority of adapters for sale now are just plug changers and require your devices to convert the voltage themselves.
 If your devices can't do that they could burn up.
-This one should be sufficient for most areas.
+This one is sufficent for most places.

 March